andrewt3000/DL4NLP/carl.md

 - "What was it like the first time you felt that way?"

 ####Reflecting
 Reflective listening is the process of expressing back feelings and thoughts.
 The counselor may say “You seem frustrated” or “You seemed encouraged by that news.”
 This is an emotional classification problem.
 Counselors also summarize thoughts, often at higher levels of abstraction.
-For instance, if a client complains about a male teacher and his father, the counselor might respond "You are seeking a strong male authority figure."
+For instance, if a client complains about an incompetent male teacher and his father, the counselor might respond "You are seeking a strong male role model."

 ####Non-requirements
 Part of what makes reflective listening a task suitable for automation are the things that are not required.
 For instance, Reflective listening is non-directive, meaning counselors don’t lead the conversation.